markrebec/excursion/README.md

 Provides a pool of routes into which applications can dump their host information and routing table.
 Other applications can then utilize application namespaced helper methods for redirecting, etc. between apps.
 Particularly useful when multiple applications are sharing a database.
 For example, linking from a user profile on a frontend application to a separate admin or CMS interface (hosted as a separate rails app): `my_admin_app.edit_user_url(@user)`.

+### How it works

+When an application registers itself with the route pool, a simple hash of config values and route names & paths (the `/users/:user_id/edit` path spec definitions) for that application are dumped into the pool.
+The datastore for the pool is configurable.

+Any other applications using excursion and configured with the same route pool will then have access to the namespaces url helpers for any apps registered with that pool.
+An application does not have to register itself with the pool to be able to use excursion as a client and utilize other app's namespaced helpers.

+The url helpers are automatically included into your controllers and views, and allow you to do things like `admin_app.edit_user_url(@user)` from any of your applications.
+These helper methods will check the route pool to see if the requested application exists, and will attempt to locate the named route and handle the variable replacement and default url options to generate a url like `http://admin_app.example.com/users/1/edit`.

 ## Installation

 Excursion is written for Rails, which means you should have a Gemfile and be using bundler.
 To start using excursion, add this to your application Gemfile: